How to import and organize your customer list

 Start simple, add complexity gradually

-Don’t create 50 tags and 20 segments on day one.
+Don’t create 20 lists on day one.
 Start with:

 • 1-2 custom fields (name, customer since)